francesco-mannella/Supervised-Topological-Maps/README.md

 # Supervised Topological Maps

 Supervised topological maps (STMs) are a type of machine learning algorithm that combines the strengths of self-organizing maps (SOMs) and supervised learning techniques.
-STMs are used for data visualization, clustering, and classification tasks.

 ## Introduction